Ribbons - Edit

 Redo: Repeats the last operation you undid with the Undo command.
 You can redo multiple undo operations: The Redo icon has the same kind of menu as Undo.
 Shortcut key: Ctrl+Y.

 Cannot undo changes after you close the document or synchronize it: memoQ forgets about actions when you close a document, or - when you work on the checkout of an online project - you synchronize the entire document with the server.
-This Help Center article explains why you cannot undo changes that were made before a full synchronization.
+The Help Center article about the Undo command explains why you cannot undo changes that were made before a full synchronization.